shepkeira/Chatbot/README.md

 ## How to interact with Azile:
+NOTE: This is particular to Assignment Two.
+To view the most recent updates, please read the README files particular to the "TalkToSelfSockets" and "Chatbot-GUI" folders.

 1. Download the repository files to the local machine.
 2. Import the repository into desired python IDE or continue using command-line interfaces of preference (e.g., command prompt).
 3. Install the following dependencies Dialogflow (version 0.5.1) and Google-api-core (version 1.4.1).
 Via pip run: